Casa del Fascio (Como): History

 In 1986, on the 50th anniversary of its construction, the Ministry for Cultural Heritage officially recognized the Casa del Fascio as cultural heritage of great historical and artistic interest.

-In the 1990s, some urgent repairs were performed by Alberto Artioli of the Ministry, who also published a monograph on the building, Giuseppe Terragni, la Casa del Fascio di Como.
-Guida critica all’edificio: descrizione, vicende storiche, polemiche, recenti restauri ('A critical guide to the building: description, historical events, controversy, recent restorations').
+In the 1990s, urgent repairs were performed by Alberto Artioli of the Ministry, who also published a monograph on the building, Giuseppe Terragni, la Casa del Fascio di Como.
+Guida critica all’edificio: descrizione, vicende storiche, polemiche, recenti restauri 'A critical guide to the building: description, historical events, controversy, recent restorations'.
 The restoration work involved the external marble surfaces, some bathrooms, and a few concrete-framed glass block surfaces.
 This works brought up new issues around the restoration of Modernist buildings, which were often not recognized as works of artistic value.